MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/3_restrict-portal-access-to-users-outside-your-organization.md

 ---
 title: Restrict portal access to learners outside your training program
 original-url: https://docs.microsoftcommunitytraining.com/docs/restrict-portal-access-to-users-outside-your-organization
+author: nikotha
+ms.author: nikotha
+description: When the platform is setup with Phone Number or Email Address (aka Social Account) as login identity, by default, anyone with a valid phone number or email address can login to the portal and access the learning content. ms.prod: azure ms.service: azure
 ---

 # Restrict portal access to learners outside your training program